fnagel/t3extblog/Documentation/Configuration/Index.rst

 .. _configuration-overwrite-templates:

 It's possible to copy only the needed files and have a fallback.
-"Email/" is appended to all paths when rendering emails.

 Use the constants or change the TS setup: